Why We Are Here

-We've got to raise authentic, empathetic, collaborative leaders.
+We've got to raise authentic, empathetic, collaborative leaders

-to untangle our world's greatest challenges with our heart, head, and hands to reweave the world we live in.
+Humans that co-lead evidence-based actionto untangle our world's greatest challenges with our heart, head, and hands to reweave the world we live in.

-And we can't let fear or inward mindset get in our way.
+Humans who won't let fear or inward mindset get in our way.

 Youth have BIG questions.
 Youth want to understand the world.
 Youth want to understand why we're here.
 Youth wonder how to make our world better.